jhernberg/udev-rtirq/README.md

 Configuration:

-By default udev-rtirq will set the interrupt handler to priority 95 when it detects a soundcard, and it will set it back to 50 when it detects it's removal.
+By default udev-rtirq will set the interrupt handler to priority 95 when it detects a soundcard, and it will set it back to 50 when it detects its removal.
 You can change the priority level in /etc/defaults/udev-rtirq.
-You can also blacklist certain PCI ids, say you have a soundcard that you'd never want to change the priority of.
+You can also blacklist certain PCI ids, say you have a soundcard for which you'd never want to change the priority.